Lucy O'Reilly Schell: "Le Million", 1937

-The mid-1930s Grand Prix racing scene saw the arrival of the German "Silver Arrows" teams of Mercedes Benz and Auto Union.
-These two companies received financial support from the German National Socialist government, which promoted German superiority in various endeavours, including auto racing, as a propaganda tool.
+The mid-1930s Grand Prix racing scene saw the arrival of the German "Silver Arrows" teams of Mercedes-Benz and Auto Union.
+These two companies received financial support from the German Nazi government, which promoted German superiority in various endeavours, including auto racing, as a propaganda tool.
 The rising tide of anti-Semitism had also effectively blackballed driver René Dreyfus because of his Jewish heritage.

-To counter the German juggernaut and ongoing competition from the Italian Alfa Romeos, the French government established the "Société d'Etude et de Fabrication d'Automobiles de Course" (SEFAC) in an attempt to directly develop a new French Grand Prix car for the 750 kg formula.
+To counter the German juggernaut and ongoing competition from the Italian Alfa Romeos, the French government established the "Société d'Étude et de Fabrication d'Automobiles de Course" (SEFAC) in an attempt to directly develop a new French Grand Prix car for the 750 kg formula.
 The project's finances were overseen by the "Comité de la Souscription Nationale pour le Fonds de Course".
 When the SEFAC car proved uncompetitive, and with strong support from the Automobile Club of France among others, the Fonds de Course was repurposed as a prize offered to existing French manufacturers, funded by a surcharge on French drivers license renewals.

 On 12 April 1937 Bugatti successfully completed the first performance challenges, and was awarded 400,000 FF from the fund.

 The second performance challenge was called the "Grand Prix du Million", or simply "Le Million".
 This challenge promised a prize of 1,000,000 FF to the French manufacturer and team whose car was able to cover 200 km at a speed exceeding 146.5 kph by the widest margin at the Montlhéry autodrome prior to 1 September 1937.
 On 27 August 1937, Delahaye 145 serial number 48771, fielded by Écurie Bleue and driven by Dreyfus, met and exceeded the requirements by the slimmest of margins.
 Bugatti returned to the track to try to better the Delahaye's time, but were prevented by mechanical breakdowns, and were unable to mount another challenge before the deadline passed.

 The winnings were split evenly between Delahaye and Écurie Bleue.
 Schell in turn gave half of her team's share to Dreyfus.

-After willing Le Million O'Reilly Schell had a red and white stripe painted diagonally across the cars.
+After winning Le Million, O'Reilly Schell had a red and white stripe painted diagonally across the cars.
 Some have suggested that this was the first "racing stripe".